MapsPeople/docs/src/cms/index.md

 ##### Booking Provider

-This submenu presents you the option of integrating a Booking system to your solution.
+This submenu presents you the option of integrating a Booking system to your Solution.
 The exact menus presented here depend on which provider you opt for.

 ##### Position Provider

-MapsIndoors also provides you the option of integrating a Positioning system to your solution.
+MapsIndoors also provides you the option of integrating a Positioning system to your Solution.
 The exact menus presented here, like the Booking system, depend on which provider you opt for.

 ##### Webex